 Likewise, the country is a major country of transit for continental and extra-continental migration flows and, in particular of Caribbean migration flows in transit, which are intending to migrate primarily to the United States.

 Cuba became an IOM Observer State in November 1997.

 IOM supports the Cuban government in the framework of the Organizations’ mandate.
 In Cuba, IOM currently cooperates in the following strategic areas:

 - Assistance for resettling refugees, who arrive to the country from other ones without having planned Cuba as a destination.

 - Facilitation of the process of voluntary repatriation process of stranded migrants in Cuba.

 - Support for reintegration of Cuban citizenships who had returned voluntarily to the country.

-For more information on IOM activities in Cuba, visit the website of the IOM Regional Office for Central America, North America and the Caribbean in San Jose, Costa Rica.
+For more information on IOM activities in Cuba, contact the IOM Regional Office for Central America, North America and the Caribbean in San Jose, Costa Rica.